TomasTillmann/csharp-advanced-notes/notes.md

 * at CIL code level, there is only one generic class
 * whenever in source code is used (written eg A<int>, note that it doesnt have to be declaration or instantiation!) a concrete specialization of this generic class, the implementation (machine code of this class) is created (JIT) (in C, again, AOT, everything is always recompiled)

+* its actually not that simple, if the parameter is value type, than this is true, but
+    * if the parameter is reference type, then there is only one implmementation of the class, that specializes for all the possible reference constraints

 ### Independence
 * as in generic methods, generic types are completely independent of each other